 Danbury Ridge Nature Reserves are a wonderful mosaic of woodland, common, heathland, streams and bogs

 Fingringhoe Wick was Essex Wildlife Trust's first nature reserve (1961), some years later it was where the Trust opened their first visitor centre.
-Fifty years on visitors are still coming…
+Sixty years on visitors are still coming…

 Providing panoramic views over the 870 acre reservoir.
 The visitor centre is set in mature woodland and has proved a popular bat roost, with a beautiful carpet of Bluebells in the spring.